axboe/liburing/.github/pull_request_template.md

 ### Commit message format rules:
 1. The first line is title (don't be more than 72 chars if possible).
 2. Then an empty line.
-3. Then a description (may be omitted for trivial changes).
+3. Then a description (may be omitted for truly trivial changes).
 4. Then an empty line again (if it has a description).
 5. Then a `Signed-off-by` tag with your real name and email.
 For example:
 ```
 Signed-off-by: Foo Bar <foo.bar@gmail.com>
 ```

-Description should be word-wrapped at 72 chars.
+The description should be word-wrapped at 72 chars.
 Some things should not be word-wrapped.
 They may be some kind of quoted text - long compiler error messages, oops reports, Link, etc. (things that have a certain specific format).

+Note that all of this goes in the commit message, not in the pull request text.
+The pull request text should introduce what this pull request does, and each commit message should explain the rationale for why that particular change was made.
+The git tree is canonical source of truth, not github.

+Each patch should do one thing, and one thing only.
+If you find yourself writing an explanation for why a patch is fixing multiple issues, that's a good indication that the change should be split into separate patches.

 If the commit is a fix for an issue, add a `Fixes` tag with the issue URL.